canonical/ubuntu-boards-documentation/how-to/rpi-config-txt.rst

 called :file:`config.txt` placed on the boot partition of your boot media (the first :term:`FAT`-formatted partition).
 Typically on Ubuntu, this is mounted under the path :file:`/boot/firmware`.
-Files on the partition can only be manipulated by the root user, hence to edit the boot configuration at runtime you would use something like:
+Files on the partition can only be manipulated by the root user, hence to edit the boot configuration at run-time you would use something like:

 .. code-block:: text